Automobile repair shop: New car dealership

-Independent repair shop
+Independent auto repair shop

-Independent repair shops are businesses that are independently owned and operated.
+Independent auto repair shops are businesses that are independently owned and operated.
+In states regulating a smog or emission test, often, independent auto repair shops offer these tests as well.
 These may also include regional or national chains and franchises.
 It is rather common for a dealership technician to start this type of competing business after leaving the employment of a new car dealership.
 Independent automobile repair shops in the US may also achieve OEM certification through manufacturer sponsored programs.
 European Union law (The EC Block Exemption Regulation 1400/2002 (October 2003)) permits motorists more flexibility in selecting where their car is serviced.
 Maintenance and service work does not have to be done by the dealership providing that the independent garage uses Original Equipment 'Matching Quality' parts and follows the manufacturer's service schedules.
-The Block Exemption Regulation (BER) covers service and maintenance during the warranty period and prohibits vehicle manufacturers’ warranties from including restrictive conditions.
+The Block Exemption Regulation (BER) covers service and maintenance during the warranty period and prohibits vehicle manufacturers' warranties from including restrictive conditions.

 Fleet shop

 A shop that is dedicated to repairing and maintaining a particular group of vehicles is called a fleet shop.
 Common examples of a fleet include taxi cabs, police cars, mail trucks and rental vehicles.
 Similar to a lubrication/safety shop, a fleet shop focuses primarily on preventative maintenance and safety inspections, and will often outsource larger or more complex repairs to another repair facility.